Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 πŸ₯³ The World Would Have One Less Party!

 Parties are held all over the island of Ireland.
-Parades happen from Tokyo to Timbuktu (maybe).
+Events happen from Tokyo to Tbilisi to Timbuktu (maybe).

-In towns, villages and cities, all types of colourful characters traditionally take part in the annual Saint Patrick's Day parade.
+In tiny villages and big cities across Ireland, all types of colourful characters traditionally take part in the annual Saint Patrick's Day parade.

 The participants include marching bands, sports teams, themed 'floats' representing local businesses, police and firefighters and not forgetting farmers showing off vintage tractors and sometimes even farm animals.